Puppet-Finland/ansible-puppetagent/README.md

 * *puppetagent_server*: puppetserver name.
 Defaults to 'puppet'.
 Example: 'puppet.domain.com'
 * *puppetagent_manage_agent*: whether to configure and run the agent.
 Valid values are true and false (default)
+* *puppetagent_waitforcert*: wait for the puppetserver to sign the certificate request.
+Valid values are true (default) and false.